ChristopherJamesMoore/Vehicle-Rental-Management-System-COMP-3006/README.md

 ## Author

 Christopher Moore
-University of Kent — COMP-3006
+University of Plymouth — COMP-3006

 This project is for academic use only.